christianharris-3/PyUI/README.md

 pygame.init()

 #use depending on installed through github or pip
-import PyUI
+import PyUI as pyui
-from UIpygame import PyUI
+from UIpygame import PyUI as pyui

 ## setting up pygame and PyUI
 screenw = 1200